|

 1275 FEZ (Morocco)

 The local population attacked the Jewish community.
-The Merinide sultan quickly put down the riot.
+Abu Yusuf Yaqub (12691286) the Merinide/Marinid sultan quickly put down the riot.
+The Marinid's were a Sunni dynasty which overthrew the Almohads in 1244 and ruled for about 200 years.

 1277 RABBI ISAAC BEN JOSEPH (Corbial)